 Will you be able to comply with building regulations?

 All stoves must meet UK building regulations.
 For example, there are specifications around how the flue is fitted, the size of the hearth or the distance of the stove from combustibles.
 These can all affect the type of stove you can have, so make sure you speak to an installer before buying.
 If you live in a listed building, this may affect your options.

-We have a handy checklist you can download to help keep track of all the things to consider, from buying through to using your stove.
-Log in or sign up for a £1 trial subscription to Which? to unlock this page and reveal the checklist.
+We also have a handy checklist you can download to help keep track of all the things to consider, from buying through to using your stove, and what to ask your installer.
+Log in or join Which? to unlock this page and reveal the checklist.

 In the UK, building regulations state that new heating appliances must meet a minimum efficiency rating.
 This is currently 65% for a stove, and 67% for one that incorporates a boiler.
 The higher the percentage, the more efficient it will be, and therefore the less fuel you’ll need to heat your home.

 At the moment, most stoves have an efficiency rating of between 60% and 80%, and boilers between 80% and 90%.
-However, new EU laws coming into force in 2022 mean that stoves will need to be at least 80% efficient.
+However, new EU laws coming into force in 2022 mean that stoves will need to meet higher efficiency levels.

-Some stoves also come with cleanburn or cleanheat technology, which essentially means that air is introduced to the stove, helping to burn off more of the smoke and gasses - making these types of stove more efficient.
+Some stoves also come with cleanburn or cleanheat technology, which essentially means that air is introduced to the stove, helping to burn off more of the smoke and gases, making these types of stove more efficient.

 Always make sure you buy a stove with the CE mark so you're assured that it meets the right European safety and efficiency standards for stoves in the UK.